SlimShady747/tbgen/README.md

 bottom change print_module_head to print_module_head_orig.
 2. Generate a reset if reset is detected.
 3. Put comments in the generated file.
-4. Put an include for you user-generated code.
+4. Put an include for your user-generated code.
 This is important because if you change the generated file and regenerate it, you'll lose your changes.
 5. Changed $dumpvars to level 2
 6. Added a simple example
 7. Added command line options